 Punjab, Haryana, Centre should give specific deadlines for stopping stubble burning: Arvind Kejriwal

-On November 3, Punjab Chief Minister Captain Amarinder Singh said that the action has been initiated against as many as 2,923 farmers so far in the 20,729 cases of stubble burning reported till November 1, in the state.
+Action has been initiated against as many as 2,923 farmers so far in the 20,729 cases of stubble burning reported till November 1, in the state, said Punjab Chief Minister's Office in a statement.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)